yiyunxu/CSS143B-HW7.2-BinaryMaxHeapPerformance/readme.md

 [This](https://medium.com/basecs/learning-to-love-heaps-cef2b273a238) is a great post about heap with lots of love.

-In this doc we use "heap" to refer to "binary max heap".
+In this homework problem we use "heap" to refer to "binary max heap".

 Here is an example of a valid heap: